samsonasik/mezzio-authentication-with-authorization/README.md

 $ cp config/autoload/local.php.dist config/autoload/local.php
 ```

+Modify the `config/autoload/local.php` as your local dev db config.

 Configuration
 -------------

 Configure your `config/autoload/local.php` with your local DB config with username and password field.
-The password field value must have hashed with bcrypt, if you are using postgresql:
+The password field value must have hashed with bcrypt, if you are using postgresql (assumption using user "developer" and create db named "expressive"):

 ```sql
 $ createdb -Udeveloper expressive